In this article:

 In the Balance Sheet, a current asset will appear under the Current Assets heading as Other Current Assets, with its value decreasing month to month as the asset is amortized:

-Long-term assets appear in the Balance Sheet as shown below.
+Long-Term Assets appear in the Balance Sheet as shown below.
 You can see the value of the assets and their depreciation on separate lines:

 In the Cash Flow statement, both short-term and long-term assets appear as shown below.
 The value of the asset purchase appears as a negative cash flow, and the Depreciation & Amortization appears as a positive cash flow.
-This doesn't mean depreciation is a source of income.
+This value doesn't mean depreciation is a source of income.
 Instead, the positive depreciation amounts are adjustments to the cash value of the asset: